 Still, it’s good to experience the culture, learn as much as you can and understand the differences because when you make an effort to learn about others, that’s where the best connections are made.

-Katie is a former fat-girl & self-proclaimed loser turned dream-chasing travel blogger who shares extraordinary travel experiences for ordinary people – like her!
+Katie is a dream-chasing travel blogger who shares extraordinary travel experiences.

-She has a passion for all things travel, photography, nature, and generally anything outside of the ever-dangerous comfort zone.
+She has a passion for travel, photography, nature, and generally anything outside of the ever-dangerous comfort zone.

 When she isn’t traveling, you can find her cuddled up with her two dogs and a warm cup of tea, blogging away on her website, The Katie Show Blog.